 As you can probably imagine, I was a bit depressed by those numbers.
 It took me six months and A LOT of effort just to buy one single property, so how in the world was I going to get 49 more?

 The Challenges of Buying Rental Properties

-Early on in my real estate investing career, one of my mentors explained to me that there were two primary factors that were limiting the growth of my real estate portfolio:
+Early on in my real estate investing career, one of my mentors explained to me that two primary factors were limiting the growth of my real estate portfolio:

 - The cash I had available to fund more deals.

 - My ability to get additional financing.

 This realization clicked with me at the time.
 So, I spent the next four years doing my best to overcome both challenges.